ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `leader_encrypted_input_share` is the Leader's encrypted input share.

 * `helper_encrypted_input_share` is the Helper's encrypted input share.

-The length of the sequence is specified at runtime, but it must not exceed 2^32 - 1 bytes.

 Aggregators MAY require Clients to authenticate when uploading reports (see
 {{client-auth}}).
 If it is used, client authentication MUST use a scheme that